bfabiszewski/QLMobi/README.md

 ### Changelog
 **0.4**
-Hide images links in corrupt documents
+Hide broken image links in corrupt documents
 **0.3**
 Minor changes to use improved libmobi metadata interface
 Rebuilt with libmobi 0.3